Deep Bregman Divergence for Contrastive Learning of Visual Representations: Problem Formulation and Approach

 \section{Problem Formulation and Approach}

-Our goal is two fold: First, we aim to learn representations using contrastive loss on the top of embeddings via representation network.
-Second, we learn a deep Bregman divergence by minimizing divergence between samples from the same distribution and maximizing divergence for samples from different classes and different distributions.
+Our goals are twofold: First, we aim to learn representations using contrastive loss on top of embeddings via the representation network.
+Second, we learn a deep Bregman divergence by minimizing divergence between samples from the same distribution and maximizing divergence for samples from different classes and various distributions.
 As depicted in Fig.~\ref{fig:method}, our proposed method includes two sequentially connected neural networks: the \emph{representation network} and the \emph{deep Bregman divergence network}.
 In the following sections, we first describe contrastive learning in the context of visual representation.
 Then we discuss Bergman divergence, functional Bregman, and deep Bregman divergence network.
 Next, we describe our framework and the proposed loss.